Academic Eligibility Requirement

 Candidates for graduation must successfully complete all curriculum requirements and hold a cumulative grade point average of at least 2.00 for undergraduate degrees and 3.0 for graduate degrees.
 Additionally, a minimum portion of the program requirements must have been met through course work successfully completed at American Sentinel University.

-- Bachelor’s-level candidates for graduation must have achieved a minimum of 25 percent of their required course work at American Sentinel (not through articulation or transfer credit).
-If an undergraduate student transfers 80 percent of the courses required for a certain degree to American Sentinel, he/she must still take 25 percent of the degree’s required curriculum.
+- Bachelor’s-level candidates for graduation must have achieved a minimum of 25 percent of their required credits at American Sentinel (not through articulation or transfer credit).
+If an undergraduate student transfers 80 percent of the credits required for a certain degree to American Sentinel, he/she must still earn 25 percent of the degree’s required credits at American Sentinel.

 - Master’s-level candidates for graduation must achieve a minimum of 50 percent of their required course work at American Sentinel.